The 4 best ISO 13485 audit checklists

 An ISO 13485 audit can make even the most seasoned medical device quality managers bite their nails.
-The standard includes 77 clauses, so there are a lot of opportunities to fall short.
+The standard includes 77 clauses, so there are a lot of ways to fall short—even if you're working with the most comprehensive of ISO 13485 audit checklists.

 ISO 13485: 2016 requires Stage 1 and Stage 2 audits.
 The best ISO 13485 audit checklists can help you prepare for both stages or an internal audit prior to certification or recertification.
 Stage 1 and Stage 2 audits differ in duration, depth, and scope.